Every week, sister iPhone site FingerGaming

 rounds up the top-grossing iPhone and iPod Touch applications, as current that day in the iTunes App Store, and this chart is now available on Gamasutra.

-This chart allows end users to see who is making the most money on the App Store that day.
+This relatively recently-added chart allows end users to see who is making the most money on the App Store that day.
 It differs significantly from the Top 10 Games chart, which is ranked by sales, and therefore is dominated by lower-priced titles that sell more copies.

 Data comes courtesy of Apple's public sales information.
 All titles in the App Store's "Games" category are considered in chart rankings.

 This week's top-grossing U.S. App Store titles are:

 4. Call of Duty: World at War Zombies

 7. Rock Band

 leads the App Store's top-grossing sales chart in its first week of release.
 Ludia's adaptation of the Where's Waldo?

 puzzle book series rises to second place after dropping in price to 99 cents over the weekend, as last week's chart winner Monopoly